-Figure 2.8: Input Power Connections
+Figure 2.7: Input Power Connections

-- 5. Connect the output wires as shown on the appropriate wiring diagrams previously shown. - 6.
-Snap the terminal blocks to the terminals on the receiver circuit board. - 7.
-Reinsert the cover of the receiver enclosure and tighten the four screws. - 8.
-Install Resistor-Capacitor (RC) type surge suppressors (not MOV-type) across the coils of any magnetic contactors being controlled by the receiver.

-NOTE: Surge suppression is required on all magnetic contactors controlled by the receiver.
+- 5. Remove the output connector blocks and connect the output wires per the appropriate wiring diagrams previously shown. - 6.
+Snap the incoming power and output terminal blocks into the terminals on the receiver circuit board. - 7.
+Place cover on receiver and tighten the four screws. - 8.
+Install Resistor-Capacitor (RC) type surge suppressors (not MOV-type) across the coils of any magnetic contactors being controlled by the receiver. - NOTE: Surge suppression is required on all magnetic contactors controlled by the receiver.
 Uncommanded crane motion and/or serious component damage may occur if surge suppressors are not used.